Cutting Through Rocks

 Cutting Through Rocks is a 2025 documentary film directed by Mohammadreza Eyni and Sara Khaki, in their feature debut.
-It follows the first Iranian woman elected as councilwoman in a rural poor village.
+It follows the first Iranian woman elected as a councilwoman in a rural village.

 The film had its world premiere at the World Documentary Competition section of the 2025 Sundance Film Festival on 27 January.
+At the 98th Academy Awards, it was nominated for Best Documentary.

 Synopsis

 As the first elected councilwoman of her Iranian village, Sara Shahverdi aims to break long-held patriarchal traditions by training teenage girls to ride motorcycles and stopping child marriages.
 When accusations arise questioning Sara’s intentions to empower the girls, her identity is put in turmoil.

-Sheila Nevins, former head of MTV Documentary Films, serves as one of the film's Executive Producers, as well as Meadow Fund, Rebecca Lichtenfeld, Judith Helfand, and Julie Parker Benello.
+Sheila Nevins, former head of MTV Documentary Films, serves as one of the film's executive producers, along with Meadow Fund, Chandra Jesse, Monika Parekh, Rebecca Lichtenfeld, Judith Helfand, Julie Parker Benello, Geralyn White Dreyfous, and Jenny Warburg.Diana Barrett, James Graham, and Thomas Lennon are Contributing Producers.
+Rebecca Celli is a Consulting Producer.

 Release

 Cutting Through Rocks had its world premiere at the 2025 Sundance Film Festival in the World Documentary Competition.
-Following its Sundance premiere, the film also screened at Visions du Reél, San Francisco International Film Festival, Sydney Film Festival and Hot Docs Canadian International Film Festival.
-The film will release in the United States at Film Forum on 21 November 2025, followed by a limited theatrical release on 5 December.
+Following its Sundance premiere, the film also screened at Visions du Réel, San Francisco International Film Festival, Sydney Film Festival, Edinburgh International Film Festival, International Film Festival Amsterdam, DOC NYC, and Hot Docs Canadian International Documentary Festival.

+The film released in the United States at Film Forum on 21 November 2025, followed by a limited theatrical release in the United States, Canada, and the UK.
+During its release at Film Forum, The New York Times made the film a Critic’s Pick, with film critic Sheri Linden calling it "a film that pulses with so much hopefulness."